lwmqn/shepherd/README.md

 The lightweight MQTT machine network ([**LWMQN**](https://simenkid.github.io/lwmqn)) is an architecture that follows part of [**LWM2M v1.0**](http://technical.openmobilealliance.org/Technical/technical-information/release-program/current-releases/oma-lightweightm2m-v1-0) specification to meet the minimum requirements of machine network management.

-This module, **mqtt-shepherd**, is an implementation of LWMQN Server which can run on platfroms equipped with node.js.
+This module, **mqtt-shepherd**, is an implementation of LWMQN Server that can run on platfroms equipped with node.js.

 LWMQN Client and Server benefits from the IPSO data model, which leads to a very comprehensive way for the Server to use a *path* with URI-style to allocate and query Resources on Client Devices.
 In the following example, both of these two requests is to read the sensed value from a temperature sensor on a Client Device.